 Centre of Excellence in Natural Resource Management

 The Centre of Excellence in Natural Resource Management (CENRM) is an Albany-based research centre of the University of Western Australia (UWA).
-It was originally established as an initiative of UWA and the GSDC, with the financial and in-kind support of a number of State and other entities including the Commonwealth through the then Great Southern Area Consultative Committee.
+It was established as an initiative of UWA and the GSDC, with the financial and in-kind support of a number of State and other entities, including the Commonwealth through the then Great Southern Area Consultative Committee.

-The centre coordinates and delivers a two-week residential course for international students in the International Water Centre's MSc in Integrated Water Resource Management.
 CENRM has maintained a high standard of teaching and research and has had the continued support of the community and the GSDC.
 The GSDC chairs the CENRM Advisory Board.